eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 **Recital (79)**

 _Payment service users should be adequately protected in the context of so-called social engineering fraud, where a fraudster manipulates a payment service user in performing a certain action, such as initiating a payment transaction, or handing over the payment service user’s security credentials to the fraudsters.
-The number of such type of ‘social engineering’ cases has significantly increased in recent years.
+The number of such type of "social engineering" cases has significantly increased in recent years.
 Those new types of fraud are blurring the difference that existed in Directive (EU) 2015/2366 between authorised and unauthorised transactions.
 Means through which the consent may be assumed to be granted are also becoming more complex to identify, as fraudsters can take control of the whole consent and authentication process including of the strong customer authentication completion.
 The conditions under which the customer authorised a transaction by giving his or her consent to it should be taken into due consideration, including by courts, to qualify a transaction as being authorised or unauthorised.
 A transaction may indeed have been authorised in circumstances where such authorisation was granted on manipulated premises affecting the integrity of the consent.
 It is therefore no longer possible, as was the case in Directive (EU) 2015/2366, to limit refunds to unauthorised transactions only.
 It would however be disproportionate and financially very costly to payment services providers to open every fraudulent transaction, authorised or unauthorised, to a systematic refund right.
 It might also cause moral hazard and a reduction in the customer’s vigilance.
 It is therefore necessary to define the conditions under which a payment service user has a right to a refund._

 **Recital (100)**